 - 1. Enable IMAP Access to Exchange.
-See the "Enabling IMAP Access to Exchange" section on page 40-2. - 2.
+See the "Enabling IMAP Access to Exchange in Cisco Unity Connection" section on page 42-3. - 2.
 Create and install an SSL server certificate on each Exchange server on which you want to access email messages.
-See the "Configuring Secure IMAP with SSL and Enabling the SSL Certificate (Exchange 2007 Only)" section on page 40-3. - 3.
-Create Connection external services.
-See the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access" section on page 40-4. - 4.
+See the "Configuring Secure IMAP with SSL and Enabling the SSL Certificate in Cisco Unity Connection (Exchange 2007 Only)" section on page 42-3. - 3.
+Create Unity Connection external services.
+See the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access in Cisco Unity Connection" section on page 42-4. - 4.
 Configure the users for the external services.
-See the "Configuring Users for the External Services" section on page 40-5. - 5.
+See the "Configuring Users for the External Services in Cisco Unity Connection" section on page 42-5. - 5.
 Associate users with a class of service that offers a license to access the TTS feature, and enables them to use it. - 6.
-For each user, create an external service account in Connection that specifies the Exchange server on which the mailbox for the user is stored.
-This enables users to access their email when they log on to Connection by phone.
+For each user, create an external service account in Unity Connection that specifies the Exchange server on which the mailbox for the user is stored.
+This enables users to access their email when they sign in to Unity Connection by phone.

-Enabling IMAP Access to Exchange
+Enabling IMAP Access to Exchange in Cisco Unity Connection

 Cisco Unity Connection uses the IMAP protocol to access emails in Exchange so that the messages can be played by using TTS.
 By default, Exchange is not configured to allow IMAP access to messages.
-Do the following procedure to enable IMAP access on each Exchange server that contains emails that you want licensed Connection users to be able to access.
+Do the following procedure to enable IMAP access on each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-To Enable IMAP Access to Exchange
+To Enable IMAP Access to Exchange in Cisco Unity Connection

-- Step 1 On an Exchange server that contains emails that you want licensed Connection users to be able to access, log on to Windows by using an account that is a member of the local Administrators group. - Step 2 On the Windows Start menu, click Administrative Tools > Services. - Step 3 In the right pane, find the Microsoft Exchange IMAP4 service. - Step 4 If the value of the Status column is Started and the value of the Startup Type column is Automatic, skip to Step 9. - If the values are different, double-click Microsoft Exchange IMAP4. - Step 5 In the Microsoft Exchange IMAP4 Properties dialog box, if Startup Type is not Automatic, change it to Automatic. - Step 6 If Service Status is not Started, click Start. - Step 7 Click OK to close the Microsoft Exchange IMAP4 Properties dialog box. - Step 8 Close the Services MMC. - Step 9 Repeat Step 1 through Step 8 on each Exchange server that contains emails that you want licensed Connection users to be able to access.
+- Step 1 On an Exchange server that contains emails that you want licensed Unity Connection users to be able to access, sign in to Windows by using an account that is a member of the local Administrators group. - Step 2 On the Windows Start menu, select Administrative Tools > Services. - Step 3 In the right pane, find the Microsoft Exchange IMAP4 service. - Step 4If the value of the Status column is Started and the value of the Startup Type column is Automatic, skip to Step 9.

+If the values are different, double-click Microsoft Exchange IMAP4.

+- Step 5 In the Microsoft Exchange IMAP4 Properties dialog box, if Startup Type is not Automatic, change it to Automatic. - Step 6 If Service Status is not Started, select Start. - Step 7 Select OK to close the Microsoft Exchange IMAP4 Properties dialog box. - Step 8 Close the Services MMC. - Step 9Repeat Step 1 through Step 8 on each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-Configuring Secure IMAP with SSL and Enabling the SSL Certificate (Exchange 2007 Only)
+Configuring Secure IMAP with SSL and Enabling the SSL Certificate in Cisco Unity Connection (Exchange 2007 Only)

-To Configure Secure IMAP with SSL and Enable the SSL Certificate (Exchange 2007 Only)
+To Configure Secure IMAP with SSL and Enable the SSL Certificate in Cisco Unity Connection (Exchange 2007 Only)

-- Step 1 On the Exchange Server, open the Exchange Management Shell application. - Step 2 Enter the following command, where <Exchange server> is the IP address or host name of the Exchange server and <friendly name> is the friendly name that you choose for the Exchange server:
+- Step 1 On the Exchange Server, open the Exchange Management Shell application. - Step 2 Enter the following command, where <Exchange server> is the IP address or host name of the Exchange server and <friendly name> is the friendly name that you select for the Exchange server: